-- The craft piece must be made from discarded or recyclable materials eg.styrofoam cups, plates, plastic bottles, spoons, forks, straws, beads, foam, empty paper rolls, beads, clothes pins, tins, boxes, incense packets, match sticks, etc. - Examples of items that can be made: hanging mobiles, wall pictures, wall crafts, puppets of scriptural characters, deities, doorway-hangers, malas, rangoli, welcome signs. - Item must be three-dimensional and in the round. - Item can be coloured using colour pencils, pens, markers, watercolors, poster paints, acrylic paints etc. - The decorative piece must NOT exceed 30 cm x 40cm.
+- This craft piece must be made from discarded or recyclable materials e.g. styrofoam cups, plates, plastic bottles, spoons, forks, straws, beads, foam, empty paper rolls, beads, clothes pins, tins, boxes, incense packets, match sticks, fabric, foil, etc. - Centerpiece must be three-dimensional and in the round. - Colour can be applied to the centerpiece with any appropriate material such as, but not limited to, pigments, liquid paints, spray paints, etc. - The decorative piece must NOT exceed 40cm in any direction.

-2.7.3 10 to 12 years Age Group
+3.8.
+3. 10 to 12 years Age Group